ChristianPeter/techone/README.md

 :
 #npm install karma-jasmine --save-dev

+To run the tests:
+$grunt

-run "grunt serve" to test you app!
+run "grunt serve" to test you app in a browser:

-But this installation will create quite a mess if you run it in wildfly, because the context root points to the webapp dir and not the /webapp/app.
-So I've decided to rename webapp to webapp_grunt and move the webapp_grunt/app dir to webapp.

-You'll have to modify your bower.json : add "appPath" : "../webapp" and the karma config as well
+$grunt serve

+in order to deploy only the build application to wildfly, we have to change the "dist" path at Gruntfile.js to "../webapp".

+$grunt build

+willl create this new "dist" (../webapp) directory, which then can be used with wildfly properly!

-# mvn wildfly:deploy
+$ mvn wildfly:deploy

+I like animation:
+$ bower install angular-animate

+and routing:
+$ bower install angular-route